Waterboarding: Technique

 The practice of waterboarding has differed.
 During the Algerian War of Independence and Marcos' dictatorship in the Philippines, waterboarding involved forcing the victim to swallow or inhale water.
 Other forms of waterboarding prevent water from entering the lungs.
 The United States Army's Survival, Evasion, Resistance and Escape (SERE) training occasionally included waterboarding, in a less severe form that only mimicked drowning.
 Different accounts of waterboarding by the United States disagree about how it is practiced.
 Some accounts describe saturated cloth and water being used to create a misperception of drowning, while others describe water entering the body.

 The United States' Office of Legal Counsel in August 2002 responded to the request by the CIA for a legal opinion regarding the use of certain interrogation techniques.
-It included the following account of the CIA's definition of waterboarding in a Top Secret 2002 memorandum as follows:
+It included the following account of the CIA's definition of waterboarding in the Torture Memos as follows:

 In this procedure, the individual is bound securely to an inclined bench, which is approximately four feet by seven feet.
 The individual's feet are generally elevated.
 A cloth is placed over the forehead and eyes.
 Water is then applied to the cloth in a controlled manner.
 As this is done, the cloth is lowered until it covers both the nose and mouth.
 Once the cloth is saturated and completely covers the mouth and nose, air flow is slightly restricted for 20 to 40 seconds due to the presence of the cloth...
 During those 20 to 40 seconds, water is continuously applied from a height of twelve to twenty-four inches.
 After this period, the cloth is lifted, and the individual is allowed to breathe unimpeded for three or four full breaths...
 The procedure may then be repeated.
 The water is usually applied from a canteen cup or small watering can with a spout...
 You have... informed us that it is likely that this procedure would not last more than twenty minutes in any one application.

 Historically in the West, the technique is known to have been used in the Spanish Inquisition.
 The suffocation of bound prisoners with water has been favored because, unlike most other torture techniques, it produces no marks on the body.
 CIA officers who have subjected themselves to the technique have lasted an average of 14 seconds before refusing to continue.